About the course

 More information about the transcript requirement is available in the Application Guide.

-The research proposal should be written in English and the overall page count should include any bibliography.
+The research proposal should be written in English and the overall word count does not need to include any bibliography.
 It should include information about your background in linguistics and degree of preparation already achieved for the research, as well as an outline of your thesis and of the research you plan to conduct.

 This will be assessed for: